2021 Challenge Cup

 The 2021 Challenge Cup, known for sponsorship reasons as the 2021 Betfred Challenge Cup, was the 120th edition of the Challenge Cup, the main rugby league knockout tournament in British rugby league run by the Rugby Football League (RFL).
 This year's competition will be contested between only the professional clubs.

 The competition was won by St Helens who beat Castleford 26–12 at Wembley Stadium on 17 July 2021.

 Leeds Rhinos were the defending champions, after defeating Salford Red Devils 17–16 in the 2020 final.
 However, they were eliminated in round 3, after losing 18–24 to St Helens.

 Entrants

 Usually the Challenge Cup is contested between the clubs of the professional Super League, Championship, League 1 and a number of invited amateur teams.
 However this year, due to the COVID-19 pandemic in the United Kingdom, the 2021 Challenge Cup did not include the amateur teams.
 French-side Toulouse Olympique who play in the Championship choose not to play in cup competitions.

-The matches will be broadcast by the BBC with the initial rounds being made available online with matches from the last 16 being broadcast on television following them agreeing a new three year deal with the RFL.
+The matches were broadcast by the BBC with the initial rounds being made available online with matches from the last 16 being broadcast on television following the BBC agreeing a new three year deal with the RFL.
 The date for the 2021 final was confirmed prior to the 2020 Challenge Cup Final with the hopes that fans will be able to be admitted.